open/close all folders

 - The Undertaker is the same way.
 Scarily so in fact, because he has been wrestling for nearly 30 years and he can still go toe-to-toe with the younger guys.
 In a great bit of kayfabe exposition, John Cena once described The Undertaker as the only wrestler who intimidates him.

 Seeing the Undertaker actually wrestle is increasingly uncommon; due to the many injuries that have piled up over his long career he works a much shorter schedule than most WWE performers.
-In fact, in recent years, he works approximately once, at WrestleMania.
-Undertaker has been working more dates as of 2015, leading many to speculate that his retirement is imminent note and that this is his "farewell tour" so to speak.
+In fact by the early 2010s he worked once, a year at WrestleMania.
+His appearances started to go up again during 2015, leading many to speculate that his retirement is imminent and that this is his "farewell tour" so to speak.

 - You'll notice that during Bret Hart's brief run in 2010 he didn't do any actual wrestling moves.
 He can't.
 He's taken so many concussions of such severity that he is medically banned from wrestling, lifting weights, or flying in planes.
 He also suffered a stroke in the early 2000s.

 - Mick Foley is another prime example.
 Never the most physically intimidating specimen, he was more than willing to go through the most hardcore matches imaginable.
 The toll those early years took on him are evident to this day, and he once described a trip to the doctor: "He told me that I'm in my thirties, but I have the skeleton of an eighty-year-old."
 He is so bad now that he can't even tie his own shoes.